AdaCore/training_material/courses/fundamentals_of_ada/075_type_derivation.rst

    procedure Increment_With_Truncation (Val : in out Integer_T);
    procedure Increment_With_Rounding (Val : in out Integer_T);

-* Note most scalars have some primitive operations defined by the language
+* Most types have some primitive operations defined by the language

-   * e.g. :ada:`+` and :ada:`*` for numeric types, etc
+   * e.g. equality operators for most types, numeric operators for integers and floats

-* A primitive operation can be used on a child type with no conversion
+* A primitive operation on the parent can receive an object of a child type with no conversion

    .. code:: Ada